front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 Our goal is to make migrations as smooth as possible.
 This is why we try to make many changes backward compatible by using deprecation warnings.
 The deprecation warnings are usually removed in the next breaking release.

+## `2.0.0-rc.0` -> `2.0.0-rc.1`

+### Magento 2.3.4

+The 2.0.0-rc.1 supports Magento 2.3.4.
+If you upgrade to Magento 2.3.4 there shouldn't be any impact.
+However if you install a new 2.3.4, please make sure that in `config/website.js` the key `search.ignoredAttributeKeys` has `url_key`.
+Indeed the `url_key` is now searchable by default in Magento but shouldn't be displayed in the facets of a layered navigation.

 ## `1.0.0-beta.3` -> `2.0.0-rc.0`

 `1.0.0-beta.4` and `1.0.0-beta.5` versions were bugfixes releases which required to be done so that some projects could move forward.
 It was safe and seamless to update to these versions.